 This is the fourth edition of the best investing blogs to follow.
 We started this list to put together a single resource of amazing investors and their blogs - and over time that list has changed and evolved.

 So, if you want to continue to learn and read about interesting investment ideas, follow the investing blogs on this list.
-While they may not all be professional investors (although some are, and make a living from it), they all write about their experiences and share their knowledge.
+While they might not all be professional investors (although some are and make a living from it), they all write about their experiences and share their knowledge.